 After you find the services you want to resell and the freelancers you’d like to work and partner with, you would need to start establishing your online presence and building your online storefront.

 A website or a webpage is the foundation of your drop servicing business! because you definitely need a place where you can list your services, get orders and take payments from customers.

 For starting your online storefront, there are two main approaches for that:

 - The sales funnels approach

-In my other article, I’ve compared between the different website and funnel builders.
+In my other article, I’ve compared the different website and funnel builders.
 (You can check it here!)

-Finally, filling your funnels with your dream customers is the final piece of the puzzel, because if you don’t have a consistent stream of traffic coming to your new business, do you even call it a business?
+Finally, filling your funnels with your dream customers is the final piece of the puzzle, because if you don’t have a consistent stream of traffic coming to your new business, do you even call it a business?

 Click on the image to get your free copy…

 Is there a drop servicing course?